olofeldre/DROD-like/README.md

 ### Game rules

 The game map is a grid and you can move in eight directions.
 There will be enemies on the map that move towards you   every time you make a move.
-The goal of the game is to kill all the enemies on the map.
+The goal of the game is to kill all the enemies on the map and traverse the maps.

 ## How do i install and use the project?